chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ### Cookbooks

-A [cookbook](https://docs.chef.io/cookbooks/) is the fundamental unit of configuration and policy distribution. include recipes and other files, components, or directories.
+A [cookbook](https://docs.chef.io/cookbooks/) is the fundamental unit of configuration and policy distribution.
+Include recipes and other files, components, or directories.

 ### Roles